 The program was followed by the development of Transition Agendas and an implementation program (read more below).

-Transition agendas have been developed for all five sectors.The finished transition agendas were offered to the initiators of the National Agreement on 15 January 2018 (see photo).
-The agendas of two sectors were translated in English: plastics and consumer goods, the other agendas will follow in 2019.
+Transition agendas have been developed for all five sectors and were offered to the initiators of the National Agreement on 15 January 2018:

 In July 2018, the Dutch government announced its commitments and priorities to support and promote the realisation of the Transition Agendas.
-Find these in the Summary of the commitment and priorities of the Dutch cabinet.
-A schematic overview per sector can be found in this leaflet.
+A schematic overview of the commitment and priorities of the Dutch cabinet per sector can be found in this leaflet.

 Reduce the amount of primary resources used in the Netherlands by 50% in 2030, and become completely circular by 2050.Goals in 'A Circular Economy in the Netherlands by 2050'